Eggleston Youth Centers, Inc.

 An accomplished and inspiring leader, the Director of Behavioral Health should be passionate about advancing the mission to make a lasting impact on the well-being and future opportunities for the clients served at Eggleston.
 The Director must be a good problem-solver who is comfortable with the challenges of managing a large team of dedicated professionals and multi-site, 24/7 operations.
 The successful candidate should have discernable judgment and the ability to make sound business decisions.

 The individual will be a goal-oriented administrator who can create systems and procedures and then personally work to implement them effectively.
 The successful candidate should have the proven ability to work both independently as well as part of a team.
 The candidate will operate with integrity and discretion, have strong analytical skills, be an excellent communicator, both verbal and written, and be a good planner with excellent attention to detail.
 The successful candidate should demonstrate attention to and implementation of best practices.
+S/He will direct the work of others while also being a hands-on manager when called for.

 The Director of Behavioral Health will have a transparent, open and engaging style that encourages creativity and engenders trust while balancing action and results with empathy and servant leadership.
 The Director will be an astute listener who is responsive, accessible and open to the ideas and opinions of others.
 A positive attitude and the ability to inspire others and positively contribute to staff morale and engagement will be valued.
 Candidates must have demonstrated leadership skills in creating and managing diverse teams of professionals.